Psychology and Self Improvement

 They are a common symptom in those with anxiety, depression, OCD, and PTSD; however, the truth is most people experience intrusive thoughts from time to time.

-Common intrusive thoughts are usually associated with aggression, impulsive urges, and sexual fantasies.
+Common intrusive thoughts are usually associated with aggression, impulsive urges, and sexual imaginations.
 And although intrusive thoughts are rarely acted upon, they are often considered “inappropriate” by the person thinking the thoughts.

 As a result, many intrusive thoughts can lead to strong feelings of guilt and shame, even when the person never physically did anything wrong.
 Fortunately, there are ways we can accept these thoughts without letting them have too much influence on our mental health.